nf-core/atacseq/docs/usage.md

 ### `--saveReference`
 Supply this parameter to save any generated reference genome files to your results folder.
 These can then be used for future pipeline runs, reducing processing times.

-## Adapter trimming & alignment
+## Adapter trimming

-### `--adapter`
-By default, the [Nextera DNA library preparation kit](https://emea.illumina.com/products/by-type/sequencing-kits/library-prep-kits/nextera-dna.html) adapter will be used for trimming reads i.e 'CTGTCTCTTATA'.
-If you have used another protocol you can specify the relevant adapter sequence using this parameter.
+The pipeline accepts a number of parameters to change how the trimming is done, according to your data type.
+You can specify custom trimming parameters as follows:

+* `--clip_r1 <NUMBER>`
+  * Instructs Trim Galore to remove bp from the 5' end of read 1 (or single-end reads).
+* `--clip_r2 <NUMBER>`
+  * Instructs Trim Galore to remove bp from the 5' end of read 2 (paired-end reads only).
+* `--three_prime_clip_r1 <NUMBER>`
+  * Instructs Trim Galore to remove bp from the 3' end of read 1 _AFTER_ adapter/quality trimming has been
+* `--three_prime_clip_r2 <NUMBER>`
+  * Instructs Trim Galore to re move bp from the 3' end of read 2 _AFTER_ adapter/quality trimming has been performed.

 ### `--notrim`
 Specifying `--notrim` will skip the adapter trimming step.
 Use this if your input FastQ files have already been trimmed outside of the workflow or if you're very confident that there is no adapter contamination in your data.

+### `--saveTrimmed`
+By default, trimmed FastQ files will not be saved to the results directory.
+Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.

+## Alignments

+### `--allow_multi_align`
+Reads mapping to multiple places are not filtered from alignments.

+### `--keep_duplicates`
+Duplicate reads are not filtered from alignments.

+### `--keep_mitochondrial`
+Reads mapping to mitochondrial contig are not filtered from alignments.

 ### `--saveAlignedIntermediates`
 By default, intermediate BAM files will not be saved.
 The final BAM files created after the appropriate filtering step are always saved to limit storage usage.
-Set to true to also copy out BAM files from BWA and sorting steps.
+Set to true to also copy out BAM files from BWA and sorting/filtering steps.

 ## Job Resources
 ### Automatic resubmission